Seeed-Studio/wiki-documents/docs/Grove-1-Wire_Thermocouple_Amplifier-MAX31850K.md

 This module is based on the MAX31850K, which integrates amplifier, ADC and 64-bit ROM.
 Thanks to the 64-bit ROM, each device has a unique 64-bit serial code, which allows multiple units to function on the same 1-Wire bus.
 Therefore, it is simple to use one microcontroller (the master device) to monitor temperature from many thermocouples distributed over a large area.

-Again, this module cann't work alone, it must work with a k-type thermocouple, if you do not have one, you can consider [Thermocouple Temperature Sensor K Type-1M](https://www.seeedstudio.com/Thermocouple-Temperature-Sensor-K-Type-1M-p-3132.html) in our bazaar.
+Again, this module can't work alone, it must work with a k-type thermocouple, if you do not have one, you can consider [Thermocouple Temperature Sensor K Type-1M](https://www.seeedstudio.com/Thermocouple-Temperature-Sensor-K-Type-1M-p-3132.html) in our bazaar.

 <p style="text-align:center"><a href="https://www.seeedstudio.com/Grove-1-Wire-Thermocouple-Amplifier-%28MAX31850K%29-p-3159.html" target="_blank"><img src="https://github.com/SeeedDocument/wiki_english/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png" /></a></p>